Enrollment Policies for Graduate Students

-You must have a US regionally accredited or foreign equivalent bachelor’s degree before taking courses toward the program.
+You must have a four-year, US regionally accredited or foreign equivalent bachelor’s degree before taking courses toward the program.

 All courses must be taken for graduate credit.

 The maximum number of credits you may take is 16 credits in a fall or spring term, four credits in a January session, four credits in a Harvard Summer three-week session, and eight credits in a Harvard Summer School seven-week session.
-Registration in crafting the thesis proposal tutorials, when taken for graduate credit, is considered full-time enrollment.

 Credit is not awarded for any course that duplicates the subject matter of a previous course taken at the Extension School or Harvard Summer School for which undergraduate or graduate credit has already been received.
 The only exception to the repeat rule are creative writing courses with an R in the course number (e.g., CREA 100R).
 You may repeat those courses once.